changjeffrey829/CalendarDemo/README.md

 # CalendarDemo
-basic demo for Calendar using EventKit and EventKitUI
+Basic demo for Calendar using EventKit and EventKitUI

 ## Goal
 Using show calendar and allow user to add or remove events